AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 * Auto-generation of sitemap for SEO purposes is possible using the [SEO index package](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?package=/content/software-distribution/en/details.html/content/dam/aem/public/adobe/packages/cq650/featurepack/sites-seo-index-content-1.0.0.zip).
 It supports sitemaps, alternate URLs, robot meta tags, and more in the [!DNL Core Components].

+* Added multifield support for multiline text data type.

+* Enhancement to make users aware of the asynchronous job currently running in the background to prevent them from triggering multiple asynchronous operations on same path.

 ## [!DNL Adobe Experience Manager Assets] {#aem-assets}

 * A user experience enhancements displays the number of assets present in a folder.
 For more than 1000 assets in a folder, [!DNL Assets] displays 1000+.